How Many Hours of Sleep You Need + Common Sleep Questions

 What is sleep loss?

-A lack of sleep or only getting poor sleep is known as sleep loss or sleep deprivation.
-Sleep deprivation affects your mental health (mood), cognitive function (reaction time, decision-making, etc…), and physical health.
+A lack of sleep (or only getting poor sleep) is known as sleep loss or sleep deprivation.
+Sleep loss affects your mood, cognitive function (reaction time, decision-making, etc…), and physical health.

-Your body doesn’t shut off when you get shut-eye.
+This is because your body doesn’t shut off when you get shut-eye.
 It actively works to repair and recover from the day’s activities while preparing for the next day.
-Robbing your body and mind of their sleep needs impairs this process, which can lead to problematic health conditions over time.
+So when you rob your body and mind of their sleep needs, you're impairing this process, which can lead to problematic health conditions over time.

-Insufficient sleep has been linked to an increased risk of chronic health issues like:
+Sleep loss has been linked to an increased risk of chronic health issues, including:

 The effects of sleep deprivation also make daily activities more dangerous.
-40% of adults report nodding off once a month doing basic tasks.
-Drowsiness while driving accounts for over 100,000 crashes and 1,550 deaths every year.
+For instance, drowsiness while driving accounts for over 100,000 crashes and 1,550 deaths every year.
 Sleepiness at work is responsible for 70% of workplace accidents.

 What happens when you sleep?